Mbuyiseli Madlanga: Legal career

-Constitutional Court appointment
+Justice of the Constitutional Court

 On 1 August 2013, Madlanga was appointed permanently to the Constitutional Court, replacing Zak Yacoob.
-His appointment had been widely expected, especially after he impressed at his interview before the JSC (on which Madlanga had served since 2010), though some felt a woman ought to have been appointed.
-He was questioned on his 1998 judgment in Bangindawo v Head of the Nyanda Regional Authority, in which he had held controversially that there was "no reason whatsoever for the imposition of the western conception of the notions of judicial impartiality and independence in the African customary law setting".
+His appointment had been widely expected, especially after he impressed at his interview before the Judicial Service Commission (on which Madlanga had served since 2010), though some felt a woman ought to have been appointed.
+The Judicial Service Commission questioned him on his 1998 judgment in Bangindawo v Head of the Nyanda Regional Authority, in which he had held controversially that there was "no reason whatsoever for the imposition of the western conception of the notions of judicial impartiality and independence in the African customary law setting".
 Madlanga admitted at the interview that this judgment was wrong.

 Madlanga's first judgment for the Constitutional Court was Gaertner v Minister of Finance, on the right to privacy and search and seizure.
 In March 2014, he wrote a 94-paragraph judgment dismissing Uruguayan businessman Gaston Savoi's challenge to his prosecution on charges of corruptly procuring a contract from the KwaZulu-Natal government.
-A year later, Madlanga delivered the controversial main judgment in Paulsen v SlipKnot Investments 777 (Pty) Ltd, which removes an exception to the in duplum rule.
+A year later, Madlanga delivered the controversial main judgment in Paulsen v Slip Knot, which removes an exception to the in duplum rule.
 This judgment was described as "consumer friendly", but marked a "sea change" for South African banking practice, and was strongly criticised extra-curially by Malcolm Wallis.
 Madlanga's next judgment for the Court was DE v RH, which abrogated the action for adultery.
-Madlanga was one of the authors of the majority judgment in the 2015 My Vote Counts v Speaker, National Assembly, which was widely condemned.
-The majority refused to hear an application by an NGO to compel Parliament to enact legislation requiring the disclosure of political parties' private funding.
+Madlanga was one of the authors of the majority judgment in the 2015 My Vote Counts v Speaker, which was widely condemned.

+Following the appointment of Mandisa Maya as Chief Justice of South Africa, Madlanga acted as Deputy Chief Justice.
+He held this acting role from September 2025 until his retirement in July 2025.

 Nomination to position of Chief Justice

-Madlanga was included in the list of 8 nominations for the position of Chief Justice of the Republic by President Ramaphosa on 4 October 2021.
+On 4 October 2021, President Cyril Ramaphosa announced that Madlanga was one of eight nominees under consideration to succeed Mogoeng Mogoeng as Chief Justice of South Africa.
+The position was ultimately filled by Raymond Zondo.

+Madlanga Commission

+In September 2025, Madlanga chaired the Madlanga Commission, or formally the Judicial Commission of Inquiry into Criminality, Political Interference, and Corruption in the Criminal Justice System.
+This is a public inquiry established by President Cyril Ramaphosa to investigate allegations made by KwaZulu-Natal Provincial Police Commissioner Lieutenant General Nhlanhla Mkhwanazi of collusion and corruption between politicians, senior police, prosecutors, intelligence operatives and elements of the judiciary, in South Africa.

 Personal life

-Madlanga's wife is Nkosisi Monica Madlanga (née Nkenkana).
-He has six children.
+Madlanga's wife is Nosisi Monica Madlanga (born Nkenkana).
+He has seven children.